 This small ensemble has recorded two compact discs - Christmas Around the World and Of Wind and Voice.
 The latter is a recording of music written or arranged specifically for the Flutes Unlimited LTD ensemble and the SXU Chamber Singers.
-Watch the video of the Founders Day performance.

 The Flute Ensemble studies and performs flute ensemble literature.
 Members must demonstrate an intermediate-level proficiency and audition for placement in the ensemble.